firassBenNacib/KubleOps/README.md

 ## Limitations and Next Steps

-This setup is production-like, but not fully production-ready.
-Here's what's still missing or can be improved:
+This setup is production-like, but not fully production-ready.Some limitations that need to be addressed include:

 * No network segmentation or Kubernetes network policies
 * No VPC flow logs for traffic visibility and auditing